Philodendrons provide a gateway to growing rooms full of houseplants for many aspiring indoor plant enthusiasts, including myself.

 We weren’t disappointed, as they grew to at least 20 feet long, with vines meandering around the art on the walls and up over the curtain rods on the other side of the room within a couple of years.

 With close to 500 known species in the Philodendron genus, these tropical Central and South American natives tolerate low light conditions and neglect, so even the most novice growers will have no problem getting great results.

 We link to vendors to help you find relevant products.
 If you buy from one of our links, we may earn a commission.

 With their ease of care and aesthetic appeal, it’s no wonder these houseplants are so popular, often being used not just in homes but also in commercial offices, lobbies, or shopping malls.

-And if you live in USDA Hardiness Zones 9-11, there are many varieties that will grow in your outdoor garden, too.
+And if you live in USDA Hardiness Zones 9 to 11, there are many varieties that will grow in your outdoor garden, too.

 Read on to learn how these adaptable plants can add elegant charm to your home or garden while providing tropical interest in low-light situations.